slbailey/Retrovue/docs/domain/Source.md

 Source has relationships with SourceCollection through foreign key constraints with cascade deletion.

+## Operational State and Readiness

+Each `Source` owns zero or more `Collection` records.

+Two boolean fields on each Collection define ingest readiness:

+- `sync_enabled`:

+  - Meaning: Operator intent.
+  - `true` means "this Collection should be synchronized / ingested by the system."
+  - `false` means "this Collection is known to the system but not currently scheduled for ingestion."

+- `ingestible`:
+  - Meaning: System safety/eligibility.
+  - `true` means "this Collection is currently safe/eligible to ingest (prereqs satisfied, path mappings valid, credentials valid, etc.)."
+  - `false` means "do not attempt ingest for this Collection."

+A Source's ingest posture can be summarized by counting its Collections:

+- `enabled_collections`: Number of Collections for that Source where `sync_enabled == true`.
+- `ingestible_collections`: Number of Collections for that Source where `ingestible == true`.

+These counts are reported by operator-facing commands such as `retrovue source list`.
+Those commands MAY read and summarize these values but MUST NOT silently change them.
+Only the appropriate lifecycle commands are allowed to mutate `sync_enabled` or `ingestible`.

+These fields are authoritative system state.
+They are not derived heuristics at display time; they are persisted on each Collection.

 ## Contract / interface

 SourceCollection represents individual content libraries within a source (e.g., Plex libraries, filesystem directories).
 Collections are automatically discovered when Plex sources are created and can be enabled/disabled individually.